files-community/Website/src/routes/blog/posts/v3-5/+page.md

 - Fixed an issue with Nutstore cloud drive detection
 - Fixed an issue where certain keys couldn't be mapped to Actions
 - Fixed an issue where setting the desktop wallpaper didn't work on multiple monitors
+- Fixed an issue where arguments weren’t passed when running shortcuts as admin
+- Fixed an issue where changing icons didn't work when admin access was required
 - Fixed a potential crash when trying to locate the Libraries folder
 - Fixed a potential crash when clicking items in the Quick Access widget
 - Fixed a potential crash from occuring when deleting items